michael-wolfenden/azure-build-server/README.md

 * Virtual machine named  `prefix-vm-suffix`
 * Network interface named  `prefix-nic-suffix`
 * Network security group named `prefix-nsg-suffix`.
 The will allow inbound traffic on ports 3389 (RDP), 80 (http), 443 (https)
 * Public IP address named `prefix-pip-suffix`.
-This will have the dns name provided in the parameters '&lt;vmDnsName&gt;.&lt;resouce group location&gt;.cloudapp.azure.com'
+This will have the dns name provided in the parameters, for instance '&lt;vmDnsName&gt;.&lt;resouce group location&gt;.cloudapp.azure.com'
 * Virtual Network named `prefix-vnet-suffix`.
-* Storage account named `sto<unique based on subscription>`.
+* Storage account named `sto<unique string based on subscription>`.
 For example `stoufa7qk2m4n6ye`

-The reason the naming of storage acocunt differs is that it is actually a dns name and has a bunch of restrictions of characters and length.
-Using the same naming scheme as the other resources caused issue where the name wouldn't be unique or it was too long.
+The reason the naming of storage account differs is that it is actually a dns name and has a bunch of restrictions of characters and length.
+Using the same naming scheme as the other resources created issues where the name wouldn't be unique or it was too long.
 This is the workaround.

 ## Vanity Urls